gnembon/scarpet/programs/survival/README.md

 ### waypoints.sc:
 #### by Firigion and boyenn
 	Adds a server-side waypoints system, where any player can add and teleport to waypoints that any player creates.
-Permissions to teleport are highly customizable (see [here](https://youtu.be/OF_hY1sTRYY)).
-It also features the ability to render a line in the direction of a waypoint (see [here](https://youtu.be/0N2qVahMD7s)).
+Permissions to	teleport are highly customizable (see https://youtu.be/OF_hY1sTRYY).
+It also features the ability to render a line in direction of a waypoint (see https://youtu.be/0N2qVahMD7s).

 ### world_map.sc:
 #### By gnembon